jonnonz1/nz-statute-book/acts/public/2020/public-service-act-2020.md

   (e) clauses 5 and 6 of Schedule 6 (relating to delegation of functions and powers of appropriate Minister):
   (f) clause 7 of Schedule 6 (relating to functions, responsibilities, duties, and powers under other Acts):
   (g) other provisions in this Act that expressly apply.
-(2) A board may delegate administrative tasks to its servicing department, and clauses 2 to 4 of Schedule 6 apply to a delegation.
+(2) A board may delegate administrative tasks to its servicing department.
 (3) See section 52(4) and (5), which relates to the responsibilities of the chief executive of the servicing department of an interdepartmental executive board for the performance of functions and duties, and the exercise of powers, of the board.

 ### 28 Members of board responsible to appropriate Minister